fbergmann/dune-test/README.md

 * V = 0.5
 * Km = 0.1

+The values of these parameters (and the diffusion coefficients) is read from the configuration file that is placed next to the binary.
+(The template for these files is in `dune-test/src/turing_problem/turing.conf` and `dune-test/src/turing_problem_ccfv/turing_ccv.conf` respectively).

 ## Setup

 Compilation of the project is possible on CYGWIN, OSX and Linux.
 As dependencies only `cmake` and `curl` are needed.
 From there simply run first: